 Step 1: Remove the Insulators

-Use the wires strippers to remove the insulation to reveal the stripped wires.
+Use the wire strippers to remove the insulation to reveal the stripped wires.
 Don’t cut through the wires.

 Step 2: Separate the Wires